 - Provide access to extensive research resources

-- To emphasize effective communication, team leadership skills and opportunities to develop as an educator
+- Emphasize effective communication, team leadership skills and opportunities to develop as an educator

-- To create a climate of inclusion and embrace the diversity of our fellows, which are priorities for the program.
-We are committed to recruiting and training talented individuals from diverse backgrounds and communities.
+- Create a climate of inclusion and embrace the diversity of our fellows, which are priorities for the program.
+We are committed to recruiting and training talented individuals from diverse backgrounds and communities

 Why Train at Wake Forest?